unicode-org/message-format-wg/exploration/number-selection.md

 ### Options

-All number selectors have the following options internally.
+All number functions have the following options internally.
 Unless otherwise specified in [functions](#functions) all of these options can be used in _annotations_.